 With effect from each anniversary of the Commencement Date, the Managed Services Charges are subject to an annualised inflationary increase, which is limited to the lesser of the prevailing rate of CPI or RPI.
 Where this is a negative number, no inflationary increase will be applied.

 The Agreement shall remain in force for the Initial Term and may not be terminated for convenience during this period.
-Upon expiry of the Initial Term, the Agreement shall automatically continue for successive periods of three (3) months unless and until either party gives not less than ninety (90) days’ prior written notice to terminate.
+Upon expiry of the Initial Term, the Agreement shall automatically continue for successive periods of three (3) months, unless and until either party gives not less than ninety (90) days’ prior written notice to terminate.
 Any such notice may only take effect on or after the expiry of the Initial Term.

 With effect from the day after the end of the Initial Term, Charges shall be reset to the greater of: (a) the then-current Charges (after any indexation applied during the Initial Term); or (b) 115% of the initial Charges.
 Thereafter, annual indexation applies as above.